Noise Glossary and Acronyms

-DNL - In simple terms, Ldn or Day Night Average Sound Level is the average noise level over a 24 hour period except that noise occurring at night (between the hours of 10:00 p.m. and 7:00 a.m.) are artificially increased by 10 dB.
+DNL - In simple terms, Ldn or Day Night Average Sound Level is the average noise level over a 24-hour period except that noise occurring at night (between 10 p.m. and 7 a.m.) are artificially increased by 10 dB.
 This weighting reflects the added intrusiveness of night noise events attributable to the fact that community background noise typically decreases by 10 dB at night.
 Under Federal Aviation Regulation (FAR) Part 150, the FAA has established Ldn/DNL as the cumulative noise exposure metric for use in airport noise analyses.

 IFR – Instrument Flight Rules (IFR) govern flight procedures during limited visibility or other operational constraints.
 Under IFR, pilots fly under the guidance of radar.

 ILS – An Instrument Landing System (ILS) is a precise landing aid consisting of several components giving pilot vertical and horizontal electronic guidance.
 Elements usually include:

 - An outer marker, a radio beam 4 to 6 miles from the touchdown point where the electronic signal begins;

 - An approach lighting system at the runway end;

 - A localizer radio beam, which provides the horizontal guide; and

 - A glide slope, which provides vertical guidance on the angle of descent for landing.